Why Am I So Angry ? | Mum Rage and the Mental Load Explained

 2 min read

-It wasn't really about the shoes left in the hallway.
+It never really starts with the shoes left in the hallway

 It was about everything that came before it.

-And once you understand what's happening underneath it, it makes more sense.
+And once you understand what's happening underneath, it makes more sense.

 What's Really Happening in Your Brain and Nervous System